Third Year Guide

 Intro

-Third year can be tough.
-With so much going on, lots of students end up muddling through the year and exams.
+Congrats on making it through second year!!
+It is famously one of the hardest years so well done!
+We promise you that third year is much more enjoyable.
+You get to try out loads of specialities and learn relevant clinical knowledge that you will actually use (although imo you could-and should- use sea urchin sex as a great icebreaker).
+However, you’re really thrown into the deep end and expected to quickly adapt.
+It can be tough and there’s a lot going on constantly, between exams, lectures and placement.
+With so much happening, lots of students end up muddling through the year and exams.
 The key is to be organised and spread out the workload throughout the year.
-To help you guys out we’ve compiled this guide.
+To help you fabulous people out, we’ve compiled this guide.
 We hope it will help shed some light on what everyone should know before embarking on the epic venture that is third med!

 For placement, the year group is split into three: SJH, TUH and Affiliates.
-Your group changes each semester so that by the end of the year everyone will have rotated through each of these three groups.
+Your group changes placement each semester so that by the end of the year everyone will have rotated through each of these three groups.
 During your SJH and TUH semesters you will rotate through different specialties (both medical and surgical) every 2-4 weeks.
-During your Affiliates semester, you will rotate through 2-3 affiliate hospitals (e.g. National Rehabilitation Hospital, Naas, Hospice, Peamount).
+During your Affiliates semester, you will rotate through 2-3 affiliate hospitals (e.g. National Rehabilitation Hospital, Naas, Hospice, Peamount etc).
 Everyone spends time in the Royal Victoria Eye and Ear Hospitals as part of their Affiliates rotation.
+This is where you will experience your Ophthalmology and ENT rotations, which are both two weeks long.

 On placement you will be attached to a ‘team’.
-A team is made up of a consultant and NCHDs of various grades.
-This includes interns (just finished final year), SHOs, a registrar, and a SpR (Specialist Registrar).
+A team is made up of a consultant and NCHDs (Non-consultant Hospital Doctors) of various grades.
+These include interns (just finished final year), SHOs (Senior House Officers), a registrar, and a SpR (Specialist Registrar).
 It’s a good idea to introduce yourself to consultants early on in the rotation.
 Ask about the outline of their typical week.
-The things you’ll be expected to attend include ward rounds, clinics, MDT meetings, theatre, and journal club.
+The things you’ll be expected to attend include ward rounds, out-patient clinics, MDT (Multi-disciplinary team) meetings, theatre, and journal club.
 If you appear enthusiastic and get your face out there, they’ll probably be more willing to teach you!

 Placements